Netherlands

 The Netherlands is a geographically low-lying and densely populated country.
 It is popularly known for its windmills, cheese, clogs (wooden shoes), delftware and gouda pottery, dikes, tulips, bicycles, and social tolerance.
 A liberal democracy, the country is also well-known for its liberal policies toward drugs, prostitution, gay rights, abortion, and euthanasia.

-Modern History
+History

 Soon after VE Day, the Dutch fought a colonial war against the new Republic of Indonesia.

 In 1954, the Charter for the Kingdom of the Netherlands reformed the political structure of the Netherlands, which was a result of international pressure to carry out decolonization.
-The Dutch colonies of Surinam and Curaçao and Dependencies and the European country all became countries within the Kingdom, on a basis of equality.
+The Dutch colonies of Surinam and Curaçao and Dependencies and the European countries all became countries within the Kingdom on the basis of equality.
 Indonesia had declared its independence in August 1945 (recognized in 1949), and thus was never part of the reformed Kingdom.
 Suriname followed in 1975.
 After the war, the Netherlands left behind an era of neutrality and gained closer ties with neighboring states.
-The Netherlands was one of the founding members of the Benelux, the NATO, Euratom, and the European Coal and Steel Community, which would evolve into the EEC (Common Market) and later the European Union.
+The Netherlands was one of the founding members of the Benelux, NATO, Euratom, and the European Coal and Steel Community, which would evolve into the EEC (Common Market) and later the European Union.

 Spanking in the Netherlands

+As of May 2008, Netherlands prohibits corporal punishment in schools.
 Spanking has a long tradition in the Netherlands, just like its neighboring countries France, Belgium, and Germany.
 Because of the Dutch colonies in Southeast Asia, rattan canes were easy to import at low cost in the 19th century.

 Spanking is called billenkoek or billekoek in Dutch.